stehem/stehem.github.com/_posts/2012-11-24-how-to-use-vaapi-for-hardware-decoding-on-ubuntu-12-10-with-intel-ivy-bridge.markdown

 Now to watch a movie with hardware decoding simply run this command:
 {% highlight bash %}
-$ mplayer -vo vaapi -va vaapi PATH-TO-MKV-FILE
+$ mplayer -vo vaapi -va vaapi -fs -heartbeat-cmd "xscreensaver-command -deactivate" PATH-TO-MKV-FILE
 {% endhighlight %}

 There are many commands to use mplayer from the command lines, the most useful are: